SoftUni-Internal/interactive-content/EN/02-Methods/00-Lesson-Introduction.md

 **5. Returning Values from Methods**

-- Using the "return" values from methods
+- Using the "return" statement

 **6. Value vs References type**

 - Value types vs references types

-- Memory Stack and Heap
+- Memory: Stack and Heap

 **7. Overloading Methods**

-- What **method overloading** is and how to do it
+- What is **method overloading**

 **8. Program Execution Flow**